-If you want to add a splash of whimsical character to your yard or garden, then the ostrich fern is for you.
-Able to thrive in damp and shady corners, the ostrich fern is an excellent way to patch any gaps of moisture in your yard where other less suited plants will not grow.
+Able to thrive in damp and shady corners, the ostrich fern is an excellent way to patch any moisture gaps in your yard where other less suited plants will not grow.
 In the scientific world, it is better known as Matteuccia struthiopteris.
-Some different common names for this fern is fiddlehead fern or shuttlecock fern.
-They can be found in temperate regions of the Northern Hemisphere in both central and northern Europe, northern Asia, and northern North America.
-It can typically be found growing in riverbanks and sandbars since it grows from a vertical crown.
-This fern can form dense colonies which make it resistant from being destroyed by floodwaters.
+Some different common names for this fern are fiddlehead fern or shuttlecock fern, found in temperate regions of the Northern Hemisphere in central and northern Europe, northern Asia, and northern North America.
+You can typically find it growing in riverbanks and sandbars since it grows from a vertical crown.
+This fern can form dense colonies, which make it resistant to being destroyed by floodwaters.
 The ostrich fern has a hardiness zone of three through seven and can grow to a height of six feet.
 The fern's spread can also reach three to six feet of vase-shaped clumps.
-These clumps resemble the tail-feathers of the bird for which it is named and are a soft green color that compliments deeper hues perfectly.
-After ostrich ferns have had time to thrive, it is possible to harvest thefiddleheads that they produce.
+These clumps resemble the bird's tail feathers for which it's named and is a soft green color that compliments deeper hues perfectly.
+After ostrich ferns have had time to thrive, it is possible to harvest the?? fiddleheads?? that they produce.
 These are the first shoots of the ostrich fern, which grow in spring before the frond clumps emerge.
-Their name comes from their shape these treats can be cooked up and served as a delicious and traditional springtime snack, thus providing an excellent variation for any garden that needs a more flavorful spring.
+Their name comes from their shape.
+These treats can be cooked up and served as a delicious and traditional springtime snack, thus providing an excellent variation for any garden that needs a more flavorful spring.